 Data Science Dojo offers a variety of short coding bootcamps aimed at helping industry professionals brush up on their data science skills.
 Data Science Dojo aims to help students embody the “Think business first” mentality.
 The goal of Data Science Dojo is to leave students with a better comprehensive understanding of the foundations of data science as well as a better understanding on how to apply their newfound skills within their own company.
 Pricing at the Austin campus is broken up int

 Why Choose a Data Analytics Bootcamp?

-Data Analytics Bootcamp Curriculum
+Structure of a Data Analytics Bootcamp

 Coding isn’t the only skill involved in a data analytics career.
 Students at bootcamps also learn to use common data analysis tools, such as Tableau and NodeXL.
 Each bootcamp’s curriculum varies, but most teach primary data management languages such as Python and SQL.

-Data Analytics Bootcamp Interview Process
+Data Analytics Bootcamp Admissions Process

 - Application.
 Students must determine if they’re a good fit for the program and submit an application.
 If the bootcamp agrees, they’ll reach out to schedule the first interview.

 - Coding test.
 Generally, bootcamps require students to take a coding test before continuing into the program.
 Depending on the selectiveness of the school, these tests can be very easy or rather challenging.
-Most students can learn how to solve the test questions rapidly, and some bootcamps provide study material ahead of time.
+Most students can learn how to solve test questions rapidly, and some bootcamps provide study material ahead of time.

-Bootcamp Financing Options
+Data Analytics Bootcamp Cost: Financing Options

 Traditional Student Loans